BIGJRA/BIGJRA.github.io/rejuv.md

 The guy running in place on the left will offer to give you cinematic bars during important cutscenes if you want.
-Talk to the girl behind the counter to buy some basic products:
+Talk to the girl behind the counter to buy some basic products.

 Gearen Lab Shop